maros/Zway-Rain/README.md

 ## security.rain.alarm

-Emits a security event (same structure as the SecurityZone module events) when rain starts while an open window was detectet
+Emits a security event (same structure as the SecurityZone module events) when rain starts while an open window was detected

 # Virtual Devices